-The Poets share verses that have positive words about the good life; people who have experienced life give their thoughts about the good life!
+The poets share verses and reflections about the good life; people who have experienced life give their thoughts about the good life!
+In addition to these poems you may want to read our collection of poems about life for more inspiration and encouragement.

 I bought what I wanted,